moble/PostNewtonian.jl/docs/src/interface/python.md

    # Plot the magnitudes of all the modes as functions of time
    plt.semilogy(w.t, np.abs(w.data))
    ```
-   The last line above uses the [`GWFrames.PNWaveform`](@ref) function from
+   The second-to-last line above uses the [`GWFrames.PNWaveform`](@ref) function
-   this package, which is meant to emulate the original syntax from the
+   from this package, which is meant to emulate the original syntax from the
    `GWFrames` package.
 The resulting `w` will have various fields, like `t`,
    `data`, and `frame`, similar to those attached to `WaveformModes` objects in
    the `scri` and `sxs` packages.